 Public schools in Massachusetts are authorized to maintain revolving and special revenue accounts which are not subject to fiscal year boundaries and do not close out to the Town's general fund (unless specified in the authorizing legislation).
 The Franklin Public Schools has several revolving funds common to school districts, including Athletics and Activities, Transportation, Tuition funds and other funds that relate to activities engaged in by schools.

-Revolving funds are applied to offset operating budget costs on an annual basis.
+Revolving funds are applied to offset operating budget costs in particular categories on an annual basis.

 In accordance with the School Committee's philosophy, the District maintains a balance in revolving funds that is sufficient to cover one year's planned offsets.
 For example, the balance at the end of one fiscal year carries into the next for appropriation in that year.
 The balance would be sufficient to offset costs in that year should anything change significantly in either revenue collections or expenses, and the timing would allow for some planning to address any changes.
-This budget cycle, projected amounts used to balance the FY23 budget are consistent with this philosophy.
-Due to the ongoing impact of the COVID-19 pandemic, additional funds were available to the district which resulted in some FY22 balances in the revolving accounts that exceed one year's worth of revenue.
+This budget cycle, projected amounts used to balance the FY24 budget are consistent with this philosophy in most areas.
+Due to the ongoing impact of the COVID-19 pandemic, additional funds have become available to the district resulting in some balances in the revolving accounts that exceed one year's worth of revenue.